How to get your logo on clothing

 Once you know why you need your logo on clothing then you need to know what sort of clothing it is going on.
 Different garments lend themselves better to the different decorating processes.
 T-shirts and hoodies generally have your logo applied to them using any of the decorating processes.
 However, fleeces or garments with a textured surface don’t always work well with print or heat-sealed vinyl and would be best to be embroidered.
 Likewise waterproof garments when embroidered don’t always remain waterproof as the stitching process generally has to pierce through the waterproof barrier on the garment.

 Once you have established what garments you want to have your logo added to, then you can pick the correct decorating process.
 The three main processes are heat-sealed vinyl (often referred to as print), embroidery, and screen printing.
 You can read more about the decorating processes here.
-But as a summary for this article, heat-sealed vinyl is where your logo is printed onto and cut from vinyl, which is then stuck to your clothing using heat.
+Heat-sealed vinyl is where your logo is printed onto and cut from vinyl, which is then stuck to your clothing using heat.
 Embroidery is where your logo is stitched onto the clothing and screen printing is where ink is spread through a screen onto the clothing.

-Vinyl gives the most versatility in terms of colour range as you can print logos with gradients onto the vinyl before it is cut and applied, embroidery is most hardwearing as your logo becomes part of the garment, screen printing works best for larger volumes of clothing.
+Vinyl gives the most versatility in terms of colour range.
+As logos can be printed with gradients onto the vinyl before it is cut and applied.
+Embroidery is most hardwearing as your logo becomes part of the garment.
+Screen printing works best for larger volumes of clothing.

 Place your order

-Once you have found a supplier and are happy with everything they offer, you simply place your order and wait for it to be delivered.
-Different suppliers may have different processes but generally, you would send your logo either by email or upload it to their website.
-Sometimes you will get sent a design proof or see an onscreen visual before your logo is applied to the clothing, but not always.
+Once you have found a supplier and are happy with everything they offer.
+You simply place your order and wait for it to be delivered.
+Different suppliers may have different processes.
+However generally you would send your logo either by email or upload it to their website.
+Sometimes you will get sent a design proof.
+Or see an onscreen visual before your logo is applied to the clothing, but not always.
 If you do want to see what it’ll look like make sure to request a proof before printing, most suppliers should accommodate this.

 Wait for your order to arrive